Enoch1805/Enoch1805/README.md

 Enoch1805/Enoch1805 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-Im interested in an API that  allows cross any ios or android platformtoround up payments from any transaction orinstitution Im just gettung started learning API im looking for colabration on how to use this platform to create my first secure app utilizing currencies Reach me at sales@azebproducts.com
+Im interested in an API that  allows any ios or android platform to round up payments from any transaction source or institution
+Im just gettung started learning API im looking for colabration on how to use this platform to create my first secure app utilizing currencies Reach me at sales@azebproducts.com